-REQ.21.1.14 Future versions of the ESPI should be backwards compatible, including provisions for exchanging versioning information and negotiating interface capabilities.
+REQ.21.3.1.14 Future versions of the ESPI should be backwards compatible, including provisions for exchanging versioning information and negotiating interface capabilities.

-REQ.21.1.15 Any Third Party wishing to access energy usage information via the ESPI must establish and maintain a trusted relationship with each Data Custodian who provides a ESPI.
+REQ.21.3.1.15 Any Third Party wishing to access EUI via the ESPI must establish and maintain a trusted relationship with each Data Custodian who provides a ESPI.
 Subject to the Governing Documents and Applicable Regulatory Authority, both the Data Custodian and the Authorized Third Party should disallow requests from Entities who are not Authorized Third Parties.

-REQ.21.1.16 Subject to the Governing Documents and Applicable Regulatory Authority during communications of any information confidentiality will be maintained.
+REQ.21.3.1.16 Subject to the Governing Documents and Applicable Regulatory Authority during communications of any information confidentiality will be maintained.